skytap/aix-export/README.md

 - Both scripts need to be made available on the AIX lpar and should be in the same directory (export\_lpar runs make\_ovf).
 - Script output, including disk images and ovf file will be placed in the current working directory they are run from.
 - The scripts do not perform destructive tasks and will not clean up any files they generate (make\_ovf will overwrite the output ovf file with the same name).
-- Disk images include empty space (do not have a way to flatten the images out at this time).
+- Only the disk images specified when running export\_lpar will generate disk images and these images will include unused space on the disk (do not have a way to flatten the images out at this time).
 - Disk order is not guaranteed at import (yet).
 There is a risk that the rootvg (boot disk) will not be correctly flagged at time of import, needs further investigation.
 - Disks will consume a LOT of space.
 Expect the output disk images to be the full size of any physical volumes targeted for export.